wtmatlock/dtp-comparative-genomics/README.md

 for sample in ./*.fasta; do prokka --outdir "$sample"_prokka --prefix "$sample" --genus Escherichia --species coli $sample; done cd ..
 ```
+> If you want, you can open a second terminal window and run these commands in parallel.
 - Make sure you understand the syntax of the Bash for loop.
 What is the variable?
 What is the range?
 - Have a look in one of the Prokka output directories.
 What is the format and purpose of each output file?
 - In particular, look at the information contained in the [GFF](https://en.wikipedia.org/wiki/General_feature_format) files.
 Try using the `cat` and `head` commands to explore the outputs.